 Instead, the Court issued a decision on nonjusticiability grounds that was so fractured and narrow as to seem almost meaningless.
 But there is, on closer examination, much that is surprising and significant about Miller.
 The case provides an opportunity for re-examining the nature and justifications for the plenary power doctrine.

 The authors begin by analyzing Section 309(a) and explaining why they believe those Justices who concluded that the statute unconstitutionally discriminates based on sex are clearly right.
 They argue that judicial deference under the plenary power doctrine is an institutionally rather than substantively based doctrine.
 The authors then look at Miller's implications for the future of the plenary power doctrine.
 Finally, they discuss the implications for government lawyers of our sex discrimination and plenary power analyses.
 That discussion has two parts: First, the authors argue that the underenforced-norms reading of the plenary power cases suggests that the political branches should not use deferential, rational-basis review in conducting their own constitutional review of immigration, nationality, or citizenship measures, but should apply full-fledged constitutional norms.
 Second, they argue that, after Miller, the courts lack adequate justifications for the plenary power doctrine—at least in the absence of a new, substantive rationale for diminished protection of individual rights—in jus sanguinis citizenship cases like Miller, and, indeed, lack grounds for relying on it in immigration and nationality cases generally.

 Scholarly Commons Citation

 Pillard, Cornelia T. and Aleinikoff, T. Alexander, "Skeptical Scrutiny Of Plenary Power: Judicial and Executive Branch Decision Making in Miller v Albright" (1998).
 Georgetown Law Faculty Publications and Other Works.
-Paper 721.
+721.